roflecopter/openbci-session/README.md

 * Plot PSD / Frequency plot for each channel and period computed with mne.compute_psd(method='welch')
 * Plot Band Power (delta, theta, alpha, beta, gamma) vs time and highlings band epochs (autoreject) and periods

+# sleep_analyse.py
+Script to analyses recored sleep session.
+* Reads raw BDF file from sd_convert and filter it
+* Builds hypnograms with YASA and make plots (for each channel, max probablity and adjusted consensus)
+* Plot Multitaper Spectrogram
+* PLto Amplitude topomaps grouped by sleep stage
+* Plot PSD / Frequency plot (easy to see bad channels)

 # Quickstart
 * install / setup Python 3.11 environment or use global
 * pull repo and cd into it